AudioEmerge/Echotech/README.md

 This plugin is using the oscMax class from the maximilian library which can be downloaded from the following link: https://github.com/micknoise/Maximilian

+# Author
+Augoustinos Tsiros

+# Licence
+This project is licensed under the GPLv3 License - see the LICENSE file for details.